Rush Limbaugh, half my brain tied behind my back, just to make it fair.

 This is the flower of socialism in full bloom.

-And we got close to what this guy said yesterday when we played the audio sound bites of those two drunk British women.
+And we got close to what this guy said yesterday when we played the audio sunbites of those two drunk British women.

-It's about people who own the businesses and the rich.
+It's about people who own their businesses and the rich.

 We can do whatever we want to do.

-It's pointed out to you it's it's not the haves versus have nots anymore.
+It's pointed out to you, it's not the haves versus have-nots anymore.

 It's the productive versus the non-productive.

-More phone calls coming up as the EIB network rolls on, unstoppable here at the Limbaugh Institute.
+More phone calls coming up as the EIB network rolls on unstoppable here at the Limboy Institute.

-Here we have actual audio of the mayor of Philadelphia, Michael Nutters Sunday morning at the Mount Carmel Baptist Church.
+Here we have actual audio of the mayor of Philadelphia, Michael Nutter, Sunday morning at the Mount Carmel Baptist Church.

-Take those doggone hoodies down, especially in the summer.
+Take those dog-on hoodies down, especially in the summer.

-So no one wants to see you on the ball or the fucking buttons.
+No one wants to see you on the board or the fucking button.

-If you walk in somebody's office with your head on cold and the pick in the back and your shoes on top and your pants have down, tattoos up and down your arm, on your face, on your neck, and you wonder why somebody will hire you.
+If you walk in somebody's office with your hair uncombed and a pick in the back and your shoes untied and your pants half down, tattoos up and down your arm, on your face, on your neck, and you wonder why somebody won't hire you.

-Mayor of uh Philadelphia, Michael Nutter from the pulpit of the Mount Carmel Baptist Church wanted you to hear it in his own words this past Sunday, talking to the flash mobs, uh riotous black uts in Philadelphia.
+Mayor of Philadelphia, Michael Nutter, from the pulpit of the Mount Carmel Baptist Church, wanted you to hear it in his own words.

 John and Yonkers, as we head back to the phones, I appreciate your patience.